Merthyr Tydfil: Anglican churches

 Merthyr was regarded as a nonconformist stronghold in the 19th century, but the chapels declined rapidly from the 1920s onwards and most are now closed.

 The Church of England (now the Church in Wales) sought to counterbalance the influence of nonconformity in the 19th century and Merthyr had a succession of notable parish priests.
 Among them was John Griffith, rector of Merthyr from 1858 until his death in 1885.
 Griffith had previously been the incumbent at Aberdare, where he had created controversy for his evidence to the commissioners preparing the 1847 Education Reports.
 His views became more tempered over time.
 Griffith's move to Merthyr Tydfil saw him take over a much larger and more established parish than Aberdare.
 He became less than popular with the church authorities, however, as a result of his support for disestablishment.
 In July 1883 he stated "I have been for years convinced that nothing but Disestablishment, the separation of the Church from the State, can ever reform the Church in Wales."

 Griffith's funeral was said to have been attended by 12,000–15,000 people.
 "I venture to declare," wrote one correspondent, "no man in this part of the kingdom could be more popular in his day and generation than the Rev. John Griffith."
 Among the nonconformist ministers present was an old rival, Dr Thomas Price of Aberdare.

 Another influential character was Sir John Guest, who contributed greatly to the building of St John's Church, Dowlais.
 Despite the generally small congregations of Anglican churches, St John's thrived: it held two services in English each Sunday and also two in Welsh.
 This church was significant in the plan to counterbalance nonconformity in Merthyr.
 In 2019 the church was converted into residential flats which retain the original structure.

 Nonconformity

 Merthyr was notable in the 19th and early 20th centuries for a large number of nonconformist places of worship, most holding services in Welsh.

 One of the earliest was Ynysgau Chapel, which dated from 1749.
 It was demolished in 1967 as part of the Merthyr Town Improvement Scheme.
 The original cause at Ynysgau was established by various "dissenters" from the Church of England.
 It had been acquired by the Independents (Congregationalists) by the early 19th century.

 Other early chapels were Zion and Ebenezer (Baptists), Zoar and Bethesda (Independents) and Pontmorlais (Calvinistic Methodists).

+Roman Catholic churches

+Merthyr has four Roman Catholic churches: Saint Mary's, Saint Illtyd's, St. Aloysius' and Saint Benedict's.
+Roman Catholic education is provided at the Blessed Carlo Acutis Catholic School (St. Aloysius Campus).